pshi2005/HospitalSchedulingBuddy/README.md

 This is a Facebook Messenger chatbot built for HackNC 2016.
 Check out our DevPost at https://devpost.com/software/healthschedulingbuddy/.

-Special thanks to @Kameron Kales (https://github.com/KameronKales/) for providing the slackbot tutorial and giving us feedback.
+Special thanks to Kameron Kales of Glance Technology (https://github.com/KameronKales/) for providing the slackbot tutorial and giving us feedback.
 You can find his Facebook Slackbot tutorial here: https://github.com/KameronKales/Duke2016-by-Glance.